OsaidDraidi/ProductManagement.API/README.md

 # ProductManagement.API

 A clean and modular ASP.NET Core Web API for managing products with authentication and authorization using JWT and Identity.
+The API allows clients to manage a catalog of products, register and authenticate users using JWT tokens, and apply role-based authorization.

 ---